Camcan/inu-I-know/README.md

-# React Spike
+# Site using React

-Playing with React - please don't judge.
+This repository shows the ongoing activity in keeping my site phresh